-Last night we were at a gala to celebrate 48 plays directed by my father Sir Peter Hall for the Theatre Royal Bath over the years.
+(My father).
+Last night we were at a gala to celebrate 48 plays directed by him, for the Theatre Royal Bath over the years.
 The celebrations included the unveiling of a portrait of him which they commissioned me to paint, as a surprise – EG he did not sit for it, and got quite a shock when he pulled the curtain cord to unveil it.
-So now it hangs in the foyer of this gem of a theatre, alongside some of the greatest British theatre paintings from the Somerset Maugham collection.
-It’s amazing.
+So now it hangs in the foyer of this beautiful theatre, alongside theatre paintings from the great Somerset Maugham collection.

 I painted in some clues: he’s holding his book about verse speaking; ’Shakespeare’s Advice to the Players’ and behind him is a distinctive grey concrete wall, which students of Denys Lasdun’s architecture may recognise.